rlhk/logseq-url-plus/docs/dev-notes.md

 #### REPL Setup in VSCode

 Calva's REPL client is also trivial to connect to the REPL server provided by the shadow-cljs dev mode runtime in Logseq App.
-- Make sure Logseq Desktop App developer mode is enabled and `yarn dev` is running as mentioned above
+- Make sure Logseq Desktop App developer mode is enabled and `bb dev` is running as mentioned above
 - Uninstall the plugin installed from Marketplace, if applicable
 - In Logseq App
   - Select: Plugins -> Load unpacked plugin -> "Choose the plugin project folder"